 Running can be a challenging cardio workout for the body but what muscles are used for running?
-The exercise is often referred to as a full-body workout, but certain muscles are relied on more than others.
+The exercise is often referred to as a full-body workout, but certain muscles and muscle fiber types are relied on more than others.
 These muscles play a vital role in running by maintaining stability and correct posture and helping to prevent injury.

 Whether you prefer running in nature or are in search of the best treadmill for an indoor jog, it’s good to know how these muscles work to help improve your technique and performance.

 Your core consists of muscles within the abdomen and back vital for maintaining balance and supporting your posture.
-The Mayo Clinic (opens in new tab) states that most physical activities rely on stable and strong core muscles.
+While most people associate core workouts with targeted exercises like crunches and free weight movements with the likes of the best adjustable dumbbells, the Mayo Clinic states that, in fact, the vast majority physical activities rely on stable and strong core muscles.
 Manhattan-based RRCA-certified run coach and physical therapist Dr Victoria Sekely says this is true for running and that the main job of the muscles is to hold you upright and keep you stable as you run.

 “When your core muscles are activating, you’re not allowing your body to rotate too much or lean to the side; you’re able to stabilize the trunk area [of your body], which enables you to run forward more efficiently,” says Sekely.